LuK050/ReElytras/README.md

 # Default: 25
 repairWithPhantomMembranePercent: 25

-# Will the sound of an item breaking be played when the elitres breaks
+# Will the sound of an item breaking be played when the elytras breaks
 # Default: false
 playDestroySound: false

-# How much durability will be removed from the elitres per second
+# How much durability will be removed from the elytras per second
 # Default: 1
 damagePerSecond: 1

-# The elitres will disappear from the player's inventory if they break down
+# The elytras will disappear from the player's inventory if they break down
 # Default: false
 permanentDestroy: false

+# Is it possible to glide on elytras?
+The value is false to completely prohibit flight on elytras
+# Default: true
+allowElytras: true

+# Is it possible to slide on the elytra during the rain?
+# Default: true
+allowElytrasWhenRaining: true
 ```

 ### Commands: